Dayr-e Gachin: History

 The construction of this structure is attributed to Ardashir-e Babakan (Ardashir I), which is why it has also been referred to as Kardashir (meaning "done by Ardashir").
 However, historian Ya'qubi attributes the structure to Anushiruwan (Khosrow I).
 In The History of Qom by Hasan ibn Mohammad Qomi, it is similarly attributed to Anushiruwan, though the text suggests he did not build the original structure.
 It is likely that the structure was initially built at the beginning of the Sasanian era (under Ardashir I) and was later rebuilt during Anushiruwan's reign.

 According to Qomi, the king of Rûm sent a group of Amalek—the last of the ʿĀd tribe, known for their great stature—to Anushiruwan to serve him, and he appointed them to construct this structure.

 After the Sasanian era, the caravanserai underwent significant restoration and reconstruction on at least two occasions.
 During the reign of the Seljuk Sultan Sanjar, the vizier Abu Nasr Ahmad Kashi repaired the road from Ray to Qom and restored the caravanserai.
 He established an endowment (waqf) funded by revenues from the nearby village of Kaj, specifically for the caravanserai's maintenance.

 In the Safavid era, the structure was restored again.
 Many of its vaults were rebuilt with smaller, new bricks, while numerous older Sasanian bricks were reused in other buildings.

+In 2024, Parastoo Ahmadi, not wearing the compulsary hijab, broadcast her performance of the Caravanserai Concert at Deyr-e Gachin live on her YouTube channel and garnered widespread attention.
+For this, she was sentenced to 74 lashes by an Iranian criminal court.